merenlab/merenlab.org/_posts/anvio/2015-08-22-docker-image-for-anvio.md

 :: anvi`o ::  / >>>
 {% endhighlight %}

-If you would like to run the mini test, you can type these commands:
+Once you have the anvi'o prompt, you can type these commands to run the `mini_test`:

 {% highlight bash %}
 :: anvi`o ::  / >>> cd anvio-tests/